wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 }
 ```

+> 💡 **Understanding the disabled Attribute**
+>
+> The `disabled` attribute is a built-in HTML feature that prevents user interaction with an element.
+When `disabled={true}`, the button becomes unclickable and typically appears grayed out.
+>
+> Here, `disabled={chosenAnswer !== null}` means: once a player selects an answer (`chosenAnswer` is no longer `null`), all buttons become disabled.
+This prevents players from changing their answer after committing to a choice, creating a polished quiz experience.

 Click a zone, click an answer, then try clicking other buttons.

 **✓ You should see:** After selecting an answer, all other buttons become unclickable.

-> 💡 **Preventing Multiple Clicks**
->
-> The `disabled` attribute prevents multiple clicks after an answer is selected.
-Once `chosenAnswer` is no longer `null`, all buttons become disabled, creating a polished user experience where buttons respond intelligently to user interactions.

 <a id="adding-feedback-messages"></a>